frappe/manual_erpnext_com/manual_erpnext_com/www/contents/setting-up/data/data-import-tool.md

-The ￼Data Import Tool is a great way to upload (or edit) bulk data, specially master data, into the system.
+The Data Import Tool is a great way to upload (or edit) bulk data, specially master data, into the system.

 To Open the data import tool, you either go to Setup or go to the Transaction